Introduction of Transfer of Knowledge

-I always think about the transfer of knowledge.
+I think the importance of transfer of knowledge is not emphasized enough.
 My definition is active abstraction of underlying principles and ideas, then applying them to new situations.
 Essentially, I want to apply what I’ve learned from one situation to other similar or even dissimilar situations.
 To me, what is valuable is higher-order thinking such as synthesis of knowledge, creative application, analysis of situations etc.

 I understand that the best way to apply what you’ve learned is to… well, apply what you’ve learned.
 However, not everything has tangible ways for direct application.
 This is not application in the sense of “practice applying this new formula to the practice questions” or “Practice using this new library in your program” or “Make 10 serves with this new tennis serving technique”.